rakshith0304/MarsVisit/README.md

 The project features navigation between stages, input validation, and a final submission step with a success message.

+To get back to main page click on the Mars Visit label on top left.

 ## Tech Stack
 Frontend Framework: React.js
 Styling: Tailwind CSS